 In the case of the saxophone, however, I increased the left and right mix of it to around 20%, because I find that it sounds the best like that.

 The DSK Saxophone also has the ability to flip between the tenor and soprano sax, and the difference is definitely noticeable.

-I prefer the Soprano sax, personally, but the tenor one is cool too in its own way.
+I prefer the Soprano sax like this one from Amazon, personally, but the tenor one is cool too in its own way.

 You access this by simply clicking on the white bar where it indicates what type of sax it is.

 Important Things To Note